-We were able to sleep in as late as we liked this morning, because we didn’t need to leave the house until noon, and the possibility of me sleeping in that late was very unlikely, especially after Master dropped me off at home early the night before.
-Master and me got up around the same time, and spent a lot of time in the morning just trying to cram everything we were bringing home back into our luggage.
+We were able to sleep in as late as we liked this morning, because we didn’t need to leave the house until noon, and the possibility of me sleeping in that late was very unlikely, especially after Master Pravus dropped me off at home early the night before.
+We got up around the same time, and spent a lot of time in the morning just trying to cram everything we were bringing home back into our luggage.
 Good thing we brought an extra suitcase!

 After I finished eating breakfast, my Dad wanted to show me something.
 He brought me into the back hall and pointed at probably a hundred jar candles.
 He’s shown me these before, but I pretend he hasn’t.
 He takes out a piece of paper and writes $1.00 on it.
 He points to the candles.
 I pretend to be excited and say “Wow!
 That is a good deal, Dad!”
 We stand there for a bit and my Dad just grins at me a lot, and points to the candles and to the paper again.
 Damn, this is heart wrenching.
 Especially considering my Dad used to be the smartest man in the world.
 Well, he was to me anyway.
 I hate seeing him reduced to this person who can’t talk or understand things anymore.